iabounaaj/to-done/README.md

 # to-done.

 A todo app that actually feels good to use.
-Smooth spring animations, confetti on completion, dark/light mode, and zero data sent anywhere — everything lives in localStorage.
+Smooth spring animations, confetti on completion, dark/light mode, and zero data sent anywhere.

 ## Features